 Where to Get Schedule K-1 Form 1041

 If you are an executor or trustee and want to prepare Form 1041 yourself, you can use some premium types of tax preparation software.
 Form 1041 U.S. Income Tax Return for Estates and Trusts and a complete set of instructions for filing Schedule K-1 are also available from the IRS.
-If you are not an accountant or tax professional, consult a CPA or tax preparer about how to complete Schedule K-1 Form 1041.This page was updated March 25, 2015.
+If you are not an accountant or tax professional, consult a CPA or tax professional about how to complete Schedule K-1 Form 1041.This page was updated March 25, 2015.

 If You Did Not Receive a Schedule K-1